xpdAcq/xpdAcq/doc/quickstart.rst

 you do this step now.

 You can look at the 2D image with and without the mask in SrXgui.
-FIXME The most recent mask file will be placed in ``config_base`` directory with file name as ``xpdacq_mask.py``.
-You can load in with by clicking the 'folder' icon in SrXgui.
+You can load the mask file by clicking the 'folder' icon in SrXgui, navigating to the ``tiff_base/setup`` folder and looking for a file with a long sample name and the extension ``.npy``.
+Select and load this file in the SrXgui mask dialog box.

 .. image:: ./img/select_mask_00.png
   :width: 400px